8ta4/spam/README.md

 ## Usage

-> What's the `spam` subcommand for creating a new spreadsheet?
+> What's the `spam` subcommand for creating a spreadsheet?

 The subcommand is `init`.

 The full command is `spam init`.
-It spits out a new spreadsheet with the exact schema the tool expects.
+It creates your spreadsheet and a local project with your `config.cljs` file.

 > What is the `spam` subcommand for running the generation Workflows?

 The subcommand is `run`.

-The full command looks like this: `spam run <URL>`. `<URL>` is the URL of the spreadsheet you want to process.
+The full command looks like this: `spam run`.

 > Where do I see the generated messages?